Stroud becomes youngest QB to win a playoff game as Texans rout Browns 45-14

 With the Texans up 45-14 with nine minutes to go, Stroud’s work was done, and he was replaced by Davis Mills.

+It’s the Browns’ worst postseason loss since a 34-0 thumping by the Baltimore Colts on Dec.
+29, 1968.

-Back in the playoffs for the first time since 2019, Stroud’s stellar play and the leadership of first-year coach DeMeco Ryans transformed the Texans (11-7) from NFL laughingstock to AFC South champions.
+Houston is back in the playoffs for the first time since 2019, and Stroud’s stellar play and the leadership of Ryans, who’s in his first year, transformed the Texans (11-7) from NFL laughingstock to AFC South champions.

-Flacco, who turns 39 in three days, came off the couch to go 4-1 as a starter to end the regular season and lead the Browns (11-7) to just their third playoff appearance since their 1999 expansion rebirth, but second in four seasons under coach Kevin Stefanski.
+Flacco, who turns 39 on Tuesday, came off the couch to go 4-1 as a starter to end the regular season.
+He led the Browns (11-7) to just their third playoff appearance since their 1999 expansion rebirth, but second in four seasons under coach Kevin Stefanski.

+“We picked a bad day to have a bad day,” Stefanksi said.
+“That’s all of us.
+That’s players, coaches, offense, defense, special teams.
+Not good enough.”

 Playing in his 17th postseason game but first in nine years, Flacco couldn’t continue his magical run under the bright lights of the playoffs.